 Banff is a station for the Rocky Mountain Park of Canada.
 This park is twenty-six miles long, about ten wide, and embraces the valleys of the Bow, Spray, and Cascade rivers, Devil's-Head Lake, and many mountains beyond.
-The hotel here is kept by the railroad near C.PRy.
-BANFF company in the finest and most approved style.
+The hotel here is kept by the railroad company in the finest and most approved style.
 It was as good as any hotel we stopped at on our journey, almost equalling the hotel at Monterey.
 The building is beautifully located on the side of the mountain overlooking the Bow River Valley, is supplied with every modern convenience and luxury that one could wish for, and is kept open during the entire year.
+A photograph of the view from the hotel is given on another page.